-The WebRTC Application Signaling Protocol (WASP) allows the exchange of information to control the setup and management of a WebRTC session between two endpoints.
+The Simple WebRTC Application Protocol (SWAP) allows the exchange of information to control the setup and management of a WebRTC session between two endpoints.
 The protocol is used to negotiate and setup media and data channel streams and their associated transport connections.
 The protocol defines a minimum set of signaling messages to support offer/answer exchange as well as the exchange of IC candidates.

 In addition to the message formats, the protocol also defines the transport channel for the protocol messages.
 The protocol aligns with the RTCPeerConnection API as defined by W3C WebRTC 1.0, which facilitates the integration in web-based WebRTC applications.
-The JSON format is used to encode the WASP messages to leverage the native Javascript support for JSON parsing.
+The JSON format is used to encode the SWAP messages to leverage the native Javascript support for JSON parsing.
 Efficient JSON parsing is however not limited to web environments and is widely available in all platforms and programming languages.

-WASP is designed to fulfil the following requirements:
+SWAP is designed to fulfil the agreed requirements, which are listed here for convenience:

 It shall support any WebRTC application, i.e. it should not overfit for a specific use case.

 It shall enable communicating parties to match based on

 Flexible matching with a wide range of matching criteria that suit the needs of different WebRTC applications.

 Secure matching to avoid security issues such as DDoS attacks

-It may be extended in the future to support
+It may be extended in the future to support:

 Global matching possibilities for applications that work across multiple WebRTC signaling servers, potentially hosted by different MNOs.

 It shall enable communicating parties to verify each other’s identity, if required by the application.

 It shall support the secure exchange of messages supporting integrity-protection and/or encryption.

 It shall protect user privacy and mitigate the linkability and tracking attack caused by unnecessary user information disclosure.
 Note: detailed security requirements and mechanisms need further co-work with SA3.

 It shall support basic session setup messages allowing extensions for application-specific information.

 It should be web-friendly to support easy deployment in web environments

 by using web technologies such as JSON, WebSockets, etc…

 complying with WebRTC standards (e.g., SDP for session description and supporting the exchange of ICE candidates, etc…) defined in IETF and W3C, with an exception for codecs

 It shall be simple to implement and deploy (e.g. simpler in complexity compared to SIP).

-Transport
+Proposed Description